Lavender Essential Oil

 Admittedly among the most popular essential oils, Lavender never ceases to amaze people with its effectiveness and versatility.
 It is one of the few oils that has made the transition from perfumery and aromatherapy to the average home and it has consequently become a kind of a champion among essential oils.

 The perennial aromatic shrub enjoys temperate to subtropical climate and much sun.
-There are several types of Lavender plant each with slight variation in its attributes and properties from the others.
-Those variances also depend on terroir, climate, cultivation and distillation techniques.
-Our Lavender comes from a valley in Bulgaria with soil and microclimate that are perfect for the plant to develop high quality oil with full spectrum beneficial compounds.
-In addition, our oil is product of organic farming and distilled by people who have done this their entire lives.
+There are several types of Lavender plants each with slight variation in its attributes and properties from the others.
+Those variances also depend on terroir, climate, cultivation, and distillation techniques.
+Our Lavender comes from a valley in Bulgaria with soil and microclimate that are perfect for the plant to develop high-quality oil with a full spectrum of beneficial compounds.
+In addition, our oil is a product of organic farming and is distilled by people who have done this their entire lives.

-Known for its relaxing effects on body and mind, lavender oil has gained popularity in natural skin care and holistic treatments, although we used it long before we started making our own products.
+Known for its relaxing effects on the body and mind, lavender oil has gained popularity in natural skincare and holistic treatments, although we used it long before we started making our products.
 It was probably the first essential oil we bought in bulk and the one we have always kept around no matter where we lived at the time.
-If we had to choose only one oil for the rest of our lives, It would definitely be lavender simply because its reputation as universal, multi-use oil is hard to ignore, while its smell is impossible to forget.
+If we had to choose only one oil for the rest of our lives, It would definitely be lavender simply because its reputation as a universal, multi-use oil is hard to ignore, while its smell is impossible to forget.

 Featured in Rejuvenate Face Oil, Balance Face Oil, Naked Cleansing Oil, Flourish Body Butter, Sense body butter, Soothe Balm, Rejuvenate balm, Breathe Balm, Bali balm, Chill Out Shampoo Bar, Carbon Star Soap Bar, Fjell Soap Bar, Deodorant Cream, Love Mood Serum, Relax Mood Serum